 To keep things simple, the most important scores are shown as star ratings out of five on each fridge freezer’s Test Results page as an easy-to-compare list of strengths and weaknesses, so you can quickly work out whether a model is right for you.

-The most important test results have a greater impact a fridge freezer’s overall score, as the graphic below shows.
+The most important test results have a greater impact a fridge freezer’s overall score:

-Below are the key testing categories and how we evaluate each one:
+Below are the seven key testing categories and how we evaluate each one:

 Key question: How quickly will the fridge freezer chill and freeze my food?